How to Break 11 Common Bad Habits for Good

 How to break it: Separate papers into a pile you need to do and a pile you can think about doing.
 Use folders or boxes in different colors.
 “One of my clients has 12 clipboards hung up in her office: six for current projects and six for those she may get to later,” says life coach Lynn Cutts.
 “She’s still being visually stimulated, but her stuff is organized.”
 Set up a system that works for you, and start with basic steps, like putting your keys in the same place every day.
 For more ways to keep clutter at bay, read the 20 best organizing tips we’ve learned over the past 20 years.

 The Habit: Fidgeting

-How to stop: If you’re a large-triple-mocha drinker, cut back.
+How to break it: If you’re a large-triple-latte drinker, cut back.
 To control energy peaks and troughs, it’s also important to get enough exercise and sleep.
 And try converting the movement of your hands and legs into isometric exercises: Put your hands in your lap and concentrate on gently pushing your palms together.
 For your legs, place both feet flat on the floor and then push down.
-Do these exercises until the need to fidget subsides.
+Do these subtle exercises until the need to fidget subsides.